 To increase followers on our Twitter page by 25% to raise awareness for our summer offer from July 1 to July 31, 2015.

-3. Achieve Goals on Twitter by Design, Develop and Implement Tactics
+3. Achieve Goals on Twitter by Designing, Developing and Implementing Tactics

-You have set out some goals in your strategy that to achieve them you need design Twitter marketing strategy Tactics, here are a few examples of these Tactics to match some goals for the blog.
+You set out some goals in your strategy, but to achieve them you need to design Twitter marketing strategy Tactics.
+Here are a few examples of these Tactics to match some goals for the blog.
 Two common goals that are generic for most Twitter marketing strategy for bloggers is to increase Twitter followers and gain traffic to your blog

 Tactics for Increasing Your Twitter Followers